 Tornado vs. Twister: Unraveling the Meteorological Mystery

 The terms "tornado" and "twister" are often used interchangeably, leading many to believe they represent the same meteorological phenomenon.
-While they essentially describe the same violently rotating column of air extending from a thunderstorm to the ground, there's a subtle but important distinction.
-Understanding this difference helps us appreciate the complexity and danger of these powerful weather events, improving our preparedness and response.
-This article delves into the nuances between "tornado" and "twister," exploring their formation, characteristics, and the reasons behind the interchangeable usage.
+Worth adding: while they essentially describe the same violently rotating column of air extending from a thunderstorm to the ground, there's a subtle but important distinction.
+Consider this: understanding this difference helps us appreciate the complexity and danger of these powerful weather events, improving our preparedness and response.
+This article walks through the nuances between "tornado" and "twister," exploring their formation, characteristics, and the reasons behind the interchangeable usage.

 Introduction: The Vortex of Confusion